5 Things Craft Show Shoppers Shouldn’t See

 Don’t #5 – A vendor who doesn’t know how to sell

 I spent my first few craft shows meekly saying “hi” and awkwardly watching people shop.
-I’m sure craft show shoppers didn’t appreciate it and my sales numbers were reflecting my lack of effort.
+I’m sure craft show shoppers didn’t appreciate it and my sales numbers reflected my lack of effort.

 • Telling people about product features they can see for themselves was not helpful.